-15.11.1 Uses that may be suitable for inclusion in the Mixed-Use - Neighbourhood areas include but are not limited to multi-unit residential, small-scale retail stores, grocery or convenience stores, restaurants, professional and personal services, small-scale offices, and daycares.
-New residential uses with Urban Centres, must be located in mixed-use buildings.
+- 15.10.1 Uses that may be suitable for inclusion in the Mixed-Use Neighbourhood areas include but are not limited to multi-unit residential, small-scale retail stores, grocery or convenience stores, restaurants, professional and personal services, small-scale offices, and daycares.
+New residential uses with Urban Centres, must be located in mixed-use buildings. - 15.10.2 Development in the Mixed-Use Neighbourhood area will consider pedestrian connections, bicycle parking, electric vehicle charging stations, and impacts of parking areas on surrounding properties.